paulgibbs/Welcome-Pack/readme.txt

 Tested up to: WP 3.2, BuddyPress 1.5
 Stable tag: 3.0

-When a user registers on your site, Welcome Pack lets you automatically send them a friend or group invitation, a Welcome Message, and it can redirect them to a Start Page.
-You can also customise the emails sent by BuddyPress so that they match the brand of your site.
+Automatically send friend/group invites and a welcome message to new users, and redirect them to a custom page.
+Also provides email customisation options.

 == Description ==